 The level of violence in a country is determined by the Global Peace Index (GPI).31 This index ranks the peacefulness of 163 (99.7% of the global population) countries based on three domains: 1) Ongoing domestic and international conflict, 2) societal safety and security, and 3) militarization.
 It is constructed with 23 indicators of violence, such as number and duration of internal conflicts, level of perceived criminality, and homicide rates.31 Europe has consistently been the most peaceful region in the world over the last decade.
 By 2017, the most peaceful nations were Iceland, New Zealand, Portugal, Austria and Denmark.
-While the Middle East and North Africa (MENA) are in the other side of the spectrum as the most violent regions,31 and Latin America with highest homicide rates in the world (Figure 1A).32 Syria, Afghanistan, Iraq, South Sudan and Yemen were the most dangerous countries.
-From Latin America, Colombia, Venezuela and Mexico were the countries with the highest levels of violence in the region.
+Conversely, the Middle East and North Africa (MENA) are in the other side of the spectrum as the most violent regions,31 and Latin America with highest homicide rates in the world (Figure 1A).32 Syria, Afghanistan, Iraq, South Sudan and Yemen, in particular, were ranked as the most dangerous countries.
+These countries have all been embroiled in bitter and multifaceted civil wars, which have rapidly led to the creation of “safe heavens” for terrorist groups such as ISIS in Syria and Iraq, and Al-Qaida in Yemen.
+At the same time, porous borders and the ethno-sectarian nature of conflicts in this region have triggered the direct and indirect intervention of external powers.
+In most cases, peculiarly Syria and Yemen, external military support has allowed warring factions to use highly sophisticated and more deadly weapons with huge collateral effects on civilians.
+Violence in the MENA region has been further exacerbated by pre-existing widespread poverty, displacement and restrictions on livelihoods and increasing food insecurity.
+In Latin America, Colombia, Venezuela and Mexico were the countries with the highest levels of violence.
 Venezuela and Mexico have undergone an unprecedented rise in homicides in the last decade due to political conflict and the war on drugs, respectively.14,32,33 While Colombia has historically been a country with high homicide rates, even though homicides have declined since 1996.32

 Lifetime uncertainty can be measured with a summary indicator of how similar ages at death are.
-Multiple indicators exist for this purpose,34 such as the standard deviation or the Gini coefficient of the age-at-death distribution.
-We chose the standard deviation conditioned to surviving at age 10 to determine how spread ages at death are.
-The high correlation between these indices suggests that our results would not change significantly by using another index.16,34 In Syria, Iraq, El Salvador, South Africa and Venezuela, lifetime uncertainty is extraordinarily high for males and females (Figure 1B).
-This set of countries also share the highest levels of violence.
-Syria is the most dangerous country in the world and has been for the past five years, while El Salvador has presently the second highest homicide rate.
-In contrast, the Netherlands, Switzerland, Italy, Sweden and Norway are remarkably successful in reducing lifetime uncertainty.
-[Orsola please expand a bit here]
+Multiple indicators exist for this purpose34.
+These include the standard deviation or the Gini coefficient of the age-at-death distribution.
+We chose the standard deviation conditioned on surviving to age 10 to determine how spread ages at death are.
+The high correlation between these indices suggests that our results would not change significantly with the use of another index.16,34 In Syria, Iraq, El Salvador, South Africa and Venezuela, lifetime uncertainty is extraordinarily high for males and females (Figure 1B).
+This set of countries also shares the highest levels of violence.
+Syria is has been for the past five years the most dangerous country in the world, while El Salvador has presently the second highest homicide rate.
+In contrast, lifetime uncertainty is remarkably low in most countries of Northern and Southern Europe, where we also observe minimal to low levels violence.
+The only slightly more peculiar cases are those of Italy, the United Kingdom and Tunisia, where lifespan uncertainty is low, but violence ranges to moderate to middle levels, allegedly due to more regionalised episodes of violence.

 Figure 1 Global level of violence and lifetime uncertainty for males in 2017